qJake/PSRunner/README.md

 Report bugs, request enhancements, fork it, and send me pull requests via this repo.

+Not sure where to start?
+[Search the code for "TODO:"](https://github.com/qJake/PSRunner/search?q=TODO%3A) and do it! :smile:

 # License

 Licensed under the [MIT License](https://opensource.org/licenses/MIT).